Solo exhibition at Workplace, Gateshead (2018)

-Acrylic paint on cut tissue paper and watercolour paper, 50-minute looped soundtrack, stained ash wood seat.
+Selected works on paper, acrylic paint on cut tissue paper, 50-minute looped soundtrack, stained ash wood seat.
 Featuring work commissioned by Grand Union, Birmingham (2017).

 ‘Interior Report presents a discussion around sex, loneliness, and relationships.
 Exploring inner and outer worlds, Green creates rhythms between image, sound, and object and probes at both intimate, internal realms and ornate architectural spaces around us.